IBM/cloud-pak/repo/case/ibm-ucd-prod/README.md

 This CASE contains two inventory items:
 - A helm chart that deploys a single server instance of IBM UrbanCode Deploy that may be scaled to multiple instances.
 - An operator that deploys a single server instance of IBM UrbanCode Deploy that may be scaled to multiple instances.
+- The Persistent Volume access modes ReadWriteOnce (RWO) and ReadWriteMany (RWX) are both supported for use with IBM UrbanCode Deploy server.
+However, ReadWriteMany is required to successfully scale to more than one replica/instance of the server.

 ## Prerequisites